Feng Shui

 The shape of the forms of the landscape are important in Feng Shui.
 If the form of a dragon is identified in the shape of hills it is very bad practice to construct anything that appears to cut off a limb of the dragon.

 In the late Qing dynasty when Europeans began to settle and build factories, churches and railways the rules of Feng Shui proved an obstacle to development.
-The construction of anything linear such as railway lines is considered dangerous Feng Shui as the Qi follows the line with too destructive a force.
-Coal mines were also seen as damaging in Feng Shui terms as well as disturbing the Earth dragons, in 1882 coal mining was suspended in Hebei after widespread local protests.
-Imperial pronouncements were insufficient to dislodge age-old faith in the correct siting for new buildings; route of buildings and laying of telegraph cables.
+The construction of anything linear such as railway lines is considered dangerous Feng Shui as the Qi follows the line with a violent and destructive a force.
+Coal mines were also seen as damaging as well as disturbing the Earth dragons, in 1882 coal mining was suspended in Hebei after widespread local protests.
+Imperial pronouncements were insufficient to dislodge age-old faith in the correct siting for new buildings, route of raliways and laying of telegraph cables.
 Even today objections to building developments are often couched in terms of disturbance to Feng Shui resulting in suitable monetary compensation.

 Somerset Maugham in his book ‘On a Chinese Screen’ gives a good description of the traditional use of Feng Shui in the 1930s.: